 Lump charcoal is not available in every store and certainly not available at gas stations.
 Good lump charcoal is often found in BBQ stores or smaller hardware stores.

-The good news is that it can also be purchased only and have it delivered to your front door.
+The good news is that it can also be purchased and delivered to your front door.
+Our article on lump charcoal shows you the top brands and where to purchase them.

-Charcoal briquettes are equally shaped charcoal blocks, normally pillow-shaped, made of sawdust and recycled lumber.
-Making charcoal briquettes is similar to making lump charcoal, except instead of natural woods, compressed sawdust is burned in a low oxygen environment to create the charcoal briquette.
+Briquettes are equally shaped charcoal blocks, normally pillow-shaped, made of sawdust, leftover wood, and recycled lumber.
+Making briquettes is similar to making lump charcoal, except instead of natural wood and tree lumps, compressed sawdust is compacted and burned in a low-oxygen environment to create the charcoal briquette.

 It is easier to stack briquettes and easier to manage their temperature.
-However, if you are serious about grilling and enjoying good-tasting BBQ, you will avoid any charcoal-containing chemicals as chemicals will burn and ruin the food’s taste.
+However, if you are serious about grilling and enjoying good-tasting BBQ, you will want avoid any charcoal-containing chemicals, as chemicals will burn and ruin the food’s taste.

 - Is easy to keep a steady temperature in your grill or smoker.

-- Consistent size and shape – meaning every briquette produce the same heat output.
+- Consistent size and shape—meaning every briquette produces the same heat output.

-- They burn longer – Charcoal Briquettes can burn for a long time.
+- They burn longer—briquettes can burn for a long time.

-- Even heat since all charcoal briquettes are the same shape and size.
+- There is even heat since all briquettes are the same shape and size.

-- Some charcoal briquets brands contain additives and chemicals which, when burn end up in your food.
+- Some charcoal briquette brands contain additives and chemicals which, when burn end up in your food.

-- Without lighting additives or chemicals, it is harder to light charcoal briquettes.
+- Without lighting additives or chemicals, it is harder to light briquettes.
+You need a chimney starter.
+A chimney starter can help you light briquettes faster and safer.

-- Briquettes produce more ash than lump charcoal.
+- Briquettes produce more charcoal ash than lump charcoal.

 Which one should I choose?

-I prefer to cook only with lump charcoal because I want to use the cleanest fuel possible when grilling my meats.
-I also use a Kamado grill which limits lump charcoal.
+I prefer to cook only with lump charcoal because I want to use the cleanest fuel possible when charcoal grilling my meats.
+I also use a Kamado grill, which limits me to only using lump charcoal.
 Sure, you can use briquettes in some kamados, but it will be messy; you will be cleaning a large amount of ash, and your kamado won’t get as hot as it can.

-With that being said, the choice here will also have to do with the type of cooking you do and the type of grill or smoker you own.
+The choice here will also have to do with the type of cooking you do and the type of smoker or grill you own.

 If you own a kamado grill, briquettes will fall apart as they burn and create almost powder-like ash, which can be excessive and obstruct the airflow in your kamado.